Vonng/pigsty/docs/c-access.md

 # Access

-Access is designed to solve the problem of high concurrency, high availability, and large-scale management in **production environments**. **Individual users** can choose to ignore the access mechanism, bypass domain names, VIPs, load balancers, connection pools, and access the database directly via IP address.
+**Access** mechanism is designed to solve the problem of real-world production environments: high concurrency & high availability.
+**Individual users** does not really need these.
+You can just ignore these access mechanism, bypass domain names, VIPs, load balancers, connection pools, and access the database directly via IP address.

+> Access default database via `postgres://dbuser_dba:DBUser.DBA@10.10.10.10:5432/meta` (replace IP & password)

 In Pigsty's default configuration, a fully functional load balancer (HAProxy) is deployed on each database instance/node, so **any instance** of the entire database cluster can serve as the access point for the entire cluster.
 You need to decide your own access policy: **how to distribute business traffic to one, multiple, or all load-balanced instances** in the cluster.